 The same thing happens on Earth when we look at stars.
 It takes about 365 days for us to orbit the sun.
-If we look at a close-up star in the summer, and look at it again in the winter, its apparent position in the sky changes because we are at different points in our orbit.
+If we look at a star (located relatively close to us) in the summer, and look at it again in the winter, its apparent position in the sky changes because we are at different points in our orbit.
 We see the star from different vantage points.
 With a bit of simple calculation, using parallax we can also figure out the distance to that star.

 How fast are we spinning?

 Earth's spin is constant, but the speed depends on what latitude you are located at.
 Here's an example.
 The circumference (distance around the largest part of the Earth) is roughly 24,898 miles (40,070 kilometers), according to NASA.
 (This area is also called the equator.)
 If you estimate that a day is 24 hours long, you divide the circumference by the length of the day.
 This produces a speed at the equator of about 1,037 mph (1,670 km/h).